 Christoph Merkle is Associate Professor of Finance at Kühne Logistics University.
 From 2012 to 2017 he was Assistant Professor of Finance and Banking at the University of Mannheim, where he also obtained his PhD.
 Before, he studied Economics at the University of Cologne.
 He was a visiting scholar at Duke University, Fuqua School of Business, and Aalto University.

-Merkle’s research interests include Behavioral Finance, Household Finance, Experimental Economics, Decision Theory, and Financial Forecasting.
+Merkle’s research interests include Behavioral Finance, Household Finance, Experimental Economics, Decision Research, and Financial Forecasting.
 Among other topics, he analyzes how individual investors convert their beliefs and preferences into actions in financial markets.
-In newer work, he explores how financial professionals process information and form expectations.
+He has extensively studied phenomena such as investor overconfidence and loss aversion.
+He further analyzes how financial professionals (in particular analysts) process information and form expectations.
+In newer work, he explores imminent societal challenges such as digitalization and demographic change.
+For example, he examines financial technology companies (FinTechs) and how their customers accept them.

 |Since 2017||Associate Professor of Finance at Kühne Logistics University, Hamburg, Germany|